 (viii) Exercise sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve the fees and other terms of such firm’s engagement.

-(ix) Review and approve the Policies and Procedures with Respect to Related Person Transactions, and review and approve or ratify these transactions.
+(ix) Review and approve the Policies and Procedures with Respect to Related Person Transactions, and review, approve, disapprove or ratify these transactions.

 (i) Report regularly to the Board of Directors with respect to the Committee’s activities.